What is medroxyprogesterone acetate (Provera®)?

 Changes to periods

 Your periods will usually stop while you are having this treatment.
-Sometimes, women may have light vaginal bleeding (spotting).
-Let your doctor know if this happens.
-When you stop taking the drug you may have some bleeding from the vagina.
-This is usually like a period.
+Sometimes, you may have light vaginal bleeding (spotting).
+If this happens, let your doctor know.
+When you stop taking medroxyprogesterone, you may have some bleeding from the vagina, similar to a period.

 Diarrhoea